VictorTaelin/Interaction-Type-Theory/README.md

-My hypothesis is that this minimal system is capable of encoding arbitrary types, propositions and proofs, in a way that is closely connected to Type Theory and the Calculus of Constructions.
+My hypothesis is that this minimal system is capable of encoding arbitrary types, propositions and proofs, in a way that is closely connected to the Calculus of Constructions.
 This is done by reserving a symbol for annotations (ANN), and then treating graphs connected to the main port of an ANN nodes as types.
 Then, any net whose all ANN nodes can decay (i.e., when the coherence condition is met) correspond to a valid proof in